jlgz/PokerServerClient/README.md

 DRAW: this command is used to swapping cards from client's hand for new ones.
 After this command a DRAW_SERVER message is expected.

-DRAW_SERVER: this command sends the new cards that client asked for.
+DRAW_SERVER: this command sends the new cards that client asked for and number of cards server swaped.

 SHOWNDOWN: after this command both hands are shown and bet money is distributed.